brianhoangnhatnguyen/web_development/README.md

 * Link Tag - links a document to that HTML code. (link rel="stylesheet" href="style.css")

+* Meta Tag - shows what characters are allowed in the code.
+The meta tag is self closing. (meta charset="UTF-18")

 ### Other HTML topics:
 * Classes - gives elements a class.
 Classes can be applied to multiple elements. (class="example")

 * IDs - gives an element an ID.
 IDs can only be used for one element.

+* Nbsp - creates a space. (&nbsp)

 ## CSS:
 ### Properties: